(Click a section below to read more.)

 Can you do a stat collection?

-Yes, there is a $10 additional fee for stat collections.
+Yes, there is an additional fee for stat collections.

 Will you do a reminder call of my appointment?